dshah2008/NLP_TopicClassification/README.md

 Learn how to solve an NLP Classification problem with a large number of classes, using both shallow Machine Learning and Deep Learning models.\
 \
 **Contributions** \
-I'm the sole contributor in this project.
-It was first implemented by me as part of the Natural Language Processing course I had taken at Queen's University.\
+All the code displayed in this repository has been developed only by me.
+However, the original team project involved additional implementation:\
+\- Jacqueline Haniff: Data Exploration\
+\- Kevin Wang, Ajay Chaudhary: Model Experimentation\
+\The additional exploration and modeling code is not part of this repository or report, but contributed to the overall analysis.
 <br/>

 ## B. Data